DSK10/SNGAN-MNIST-Pytorch/README.md

 # SNGAN-MNIST-Pytorch
-Spectrally Normalised GAN (SN-GAN) used to generated handwritten digits using Pytorch (improved WGAN for more precise W-Loss)
+Spectrally Normalised GAN (SN-GAN) used to generate handwritten digits using Pytorch (improved WGAN for more precise W-Loss)